aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway_websocket.md

 ### Sending messages to connected clients

-Returned bodies only reply to the **calling** client, on routes with a route response.
+Returned bodies only reply to the **calling** client.
 To push a message to a client at any time — including after the invocation that received the request has long finished — call the API Gateway Management API's `PostToConnection` with the connection ID, against the endpoint the `callback_url` property gives you.

 Capture `connection_id` and `callback_url` together at `$connect` and persist them: that record is everything **any** process needs to push to that client later.